MaxIOFS/MaxIOFS/docs/MULTI_TENANCY.md

 # MaxIOFS Multi-Tenancy Guide

-**Version**: 0.2.4-alpha
+**Version**: 0.3.1-beta

-> **ALPHA WARNING**: Multi-tenancy is functional and has been tested with warp stress testing.
-Features show stability under load but need more real-world production validation.
-Not recommended for production without thorough testing in your specific environment.
+> **BETA STATUS**: Multi-tenancy is functional and has been tested with warp stress testing.
+Features show stability under load and production bugs have been fixed.
+Suitable for staging and testing environments.
+Production use requires thorough validation in your specific environment.

 ## Overview